Vilfredo Pareto: Economic concepts

-Pareto Theory Of Maximum Economics
+Pareto theory of maximum economics

-Pareto turned his interest to economic matters and he became an advocate of free trade, finding himself in difficulty with the Italian government.
-His writings reflected the ideas of Léon Walras that economics is essentially a mathematical science.
+Pareto turned his interest to economic matters, and he became an advocate of free trade, finding himself in conflict with the Italian government.
+His writings reflected the ideas of Léon Walras that economics is essentially a mathematical and natural science.
+He tried to sketch economics in analogy to mechanics, explicitly linking pure (and applied) economics to pure (and applied) mechanics, presenting a concordance table relating the two sciences.
 Pareto was a leader of the "Lausanne School" and represents the second generation of the Neoclassical Revolution.
 His "tastes-and-obstacles" approach to general equilibrium theory was resurrected during the great "Paretian Revival" of the 1930s and has influenced theoretical economics since.
 In his Manual of Political Economy (1906) the focus is on equilibrium in terms of solutions to individual problems of "objectives and constraints".
 He used the indifference curve of Edgeworth (1881) extensively, for the theory of the consumer and, another great novelty, in his theory of the producer.
 He gave the first presentation of the trade-off box now known as the "Edgeworth-Bowley" box.

-Pareto was the first to realize that cardinal utility could be dispensed with and economic equilibrium thought of in terms of ordinal utility – that is, it was not necessary to know how much a person valued this or that, only that he preferred X of this to Y of that.
+Pareto was the first to realize that cardinal utility could be dispensed with, and economic equilibrium thought of in terms of ordinal utility, that is, it was not necessary to know how much a person valued this or that, only that he preferred X of this to Y of that.
 Utility was a preference-ordering.
-With this, Pareto not only inaugurated modern microeconomics, but he also demolished the alliance of economics and utilitarian philosophy (which calls for the greatest good for the greatest number; Pareto said "good" cannot be measured).
+With this, Pareto not only inaugurated modern microeconomics but he also attacked the alliance of economics and utilitarian philosophy, which calls for the greatest good for the greatest number; Pareto said good cannot be measured.
 He replaced it with the notion of Pareto-optimality, the idea that a system is enjoying maximum economic satisfaction when no one can be made better off without making someone else worse off.
 Pareto optimality is widely used in welfare economics and game theory.
 A standard theorem is that a perfectly competitive market creates distributions of wealth that are Pareto optimal.

 Concepts

-Some economic concepts in current use are based on his work: